lignumsystem/lignum-core/README.md

 [MacPorts](https://www.macports.org) is used to install and update necessary software to build applications.
-The software installation instructions that follow are given with the `port` command in macOS Terminal.
+The software installation instructions that follow in the examples are given with the `port` command in macOS Terminal.

 ### Xcode